wchenault/csu-global-project/README.md

 GitHub Project

-Demonstrate use of GitHub for CSU Global module 6 critical thinking
+Demonstrate use of GitHub for CSU Global module 6 critical thinking by uploading a loan calculator python program